unusualify/modularity/docs/src/pages/get-started/components/input-filepond.md

 ::: tip

-  Add `HasAsset` and `AssetTrait` to your route's model and repository respectively to implement file processing mechanism.
+  Add `HasFileponds` and `FilepondsTrait` to your route's model and repository respectively to implement file processing mechanism.

 :::

-In order to effectively use the FilePond component and its functionalities on the desired model, you need to add two traits: `AssetTrait and HasAsset`.
-The `AssetTrait` should be implemented in the `repository`, interacting with the module's data storage mechanism and handling the file storage process.
-Conversely, the `HasAsset` trait should be implemented in the `model`, introducing relationship and casting methods to the parent model to bind files.
+In order to effectively use the FilePond component and its functionalities on the desired model, you need to add two traits: `FilepondsTrait and HasFileponds`.
+The `FilepondsTrait` should be implemented in the `repository`, interacting with the module's data storage mechanism and handling the file storage process.
+Conversely, the `HasFileponds` trait should be implemented in the `model`, introducing relationship and casting methods to the parent model to bind files.

 ::: info